• Home

 Prepare your canning equipment:

-2. Place jar rack into water bath canner, set jars in the canner, add water to cover jars, and boil jars for 10 minutes to sterilize.
+• Place the jar rack into water bath canner, place jars in the canner, and add water to cover.
+Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars hot.

 Make your bread and butter pickles